xkcao/Note_on_AI_Podcast/README.md

 So, can we draw a line between conscious and non-conscious system?
 It needs to have the ability to plan for the future.
 To do so, it needs to have the notion of future status.

+### Self-awareness

+Self-awareness can be seen as an advanced level of consciousness.

+It happened in evolution most likely because of the need of collaboration with other similar systems.
+A human needs to know it's himself talking, not others, if he needs to communicate with other humans.